kingharrison/rules.rockdafloor/README.md

 * 15 dancers - The 'A' Bracket will get 8 dancers and the 'B' Bracket will get 7 dancers
 * 16 dancers - The 'A' Bracket will get 8 dancers and the 'B' Bracket will get 8 dancers
 * 17 dancers - At this point there is always enough to fill the 'A' Bracket.
 You will fill the 'A' Bracket with the Top 8 seeds, and then divide the rest of the dancers between a 'B' and 'C' bracket.
 If there were enough dancers to always fill the 'B' Bracket as well (24+ dancers), you would always fill the 'A' and 'B' Brackets, and divide the dancers between a 'C' and 'D' bracket.
 This pattern continues on as the amount of dancers grow.

-## Crew Battles

-Crew battles are one of the most exciting parts of breaking—where teamwork, creativity, and performance come together on the floor.
-It’s not just about individual skills—it’s about chemistry, timing, and the story your crew tells through movement.

-For the 2025–2026 season, each crew may have up to five dancers on the floor during their routine.
-Crews will have up to 2½ minutes to perform a choreographed set to routine music provided by the crew.
-Judges will watch the full performance and score it based on execution, originality, synchronization, use of breaking elements, and overall impact.

-After all crews have performed and the scores are tabulated, the top-scoring teams will move into battle rounds to determine the winner.
-At minimum, the top 2 crews will advance.
-If participation allows, we will expand to top 4 or top 8 for bracket-style battles.

-Crew routines should be a showcase of unity, style, and stage presence—this is your moment to shine together.
-For this first season there is no level separation between crews.

 ## Levels